 I thought it would be fun, since we’re at the tail end of the gardening season, to look back on the lessons we learned this year.

 Single Stemming Tomato Plants Is The Way To Go

 You guys…game changer!
-As an experiment, I planted one bed of my roma tomatoes (who are determinate plants so it wasn’t the most fair experiment) using cages and another bed single stemming.
+As an experiment, I planted one bed of my roma tomatoes (which are determinate plants so it wasn’t the fairest experiment) using cages and another bed of single stemming.
 I planted the same amount of tomato plants in each bed.
 By picking off the suckers and encouraging the plants to grow more upward than outward like a bush, I easily harvested twice as many tomatoes from the single stemming bed than the other.
 Sold!
 Plus my plants looked healthier, tomatoes ripened faster, and I could more easily pick off pests…I’m looking at you tomato hornworm!
 Speaking of…

 Tomato Hornworms Are The Worst